Development and building trade capacity

 Entrepreneurial responses to COVID-19: gender, digitalization and adaptive capacity

-Women entrepreneurs were hit disproportionately hard by the COVID-19 pandemic as their firms are generally younger smaller and concentrated in industry sectors affected the most by economic shutdowns.
-However very little research has addressed the ways in which women-led firms navigated these challenges.
-In this study we investigate the ways in which women entrepreneurs adapted to the business repercussions of the COVID-19 pandemic.
-In particular we focus on the implementation of digital tools as a viable instrument for building adaptive capacity.
+Women entrepreneurs were hit disproportionately hard by the COVID-19 pandemic, as their firms are generally younger, smaller and concentrated in industry sectors affected the most by economic shutdowns.
+However, very little research has addressed the ways in which women-led firms navigated these challenges.
+In this study, we investigate the ways in which women entrepreneurs adapted to the business repercussions of the COVID-19 pandemi Read More

 Assessing the potential of trade policy reform for closing gender wage gaps

-On average female workers receive a lower wage than male workers.
-In this chapter we analyse the potential contribution of trade policy reform to a reduction in this gender wage gap.
-We first establish four stylized facts: (i) tariffs are on average higher in more female labour-intensive sectors; (ii) trade costs are on average larger in female labour-intensive services than in goods; (iii) services trade restrictiveness is higher in more female labour-intensive services; (iv) trade costs associated with the need for face-to-face interaction are larger in female labour-intensive sectors.
+On average, female workers receive a lower wage than male workers.
+In this chapter, we analyse the potential contribution of trade policy reform to a reduction in this gender wage gap.
+We first establish four stylized facts: (i) tariffs are on average higher in more female labour-intensive sectors; (ii) trade costs are on average larger in female labour-intensive services than in goods; (iii) services trade restrictiveness is higher in more female labour-int Read More

 Gender mainstreaming in trade agreements: “A Potemkin Façade”?

-The distributional outcomes of trade agreements have historically been uneven creating both “losers” and “winners” and benefiting certain stakeholders while leaving others without benefits or even with negative repercussions.
-In particular distributional outcomes can vary between women and men since they play different roles in society markets and economies and they enjoy different opportunities as well.
-At times and sometimes by their very nature trade agreements can restrict opportunities for women and further increase the gender divide.
-But in recent years there has been a drastic upsurge in the number of countries that are incorporating commitments on gender equality in their trade agreements.
+The distributional outcomes of trade agreements have historically been uneven, creating both “losers” and “winners” and benefiting certain stakeholders while leaving others without benefits or even with negative repercussions.
+In particular, distributional outcomes can vary between women and men, since they play different roles in society, markets and economies, and they enjoy different opportunities as well.
+At times, and sometimes by their very n Read More

 Annex